bluebird75/winpdb/README.md

 ## Launch Time

-The simplest way to launch winpdb is:
+If you have installed Winpdb, the simplest way to launch winpdb is:

     python -m winpdb

-To launch the console debugger:
+And to launch the console debugger:

     python -m rpdb2

+You can pass directly the program to debug if you wish:

+    python -m winpdb my_program.py

+If you did not installed Winpdb, you can still run it by specifying its path:

+    python /path/to/winpdb/winpdb.py

+and to launch your program directly

+    python /path/to/winpdb/winpdb.py my_program.py

+Find out about the other command-line options with --help .

 ## Documentation